© Closer to Truth

 Background

-Previously, I was the Arthur H. De Kruyter Chair of Communication at Calvin University, where I am now a Senior Research Fellow in Film and Media Studies.
+Before becoming a Senior Research Fellow, I was the Arthur H. De Kruyter Chair of Communication at Calvin University.
 Before Calvin, I taught at Hollins University from 1988 to 2000.

 Leadership